 ×

-“They are a good team and we are a good team and when you get into the tournament and in a win or go home scenario, the emotions are high.”
+“They are a good team and we are a good team and when you get into the tournament and in a win-or-go-home scenario, the emotions are high.”

 Tate Perrin, Ben Jones and Sam Sejnoha also drove in runs.

-Pitching on short days rest, the Triton pitching staff came up big to shut down the Black Hawks.
+Pitching on short rest, the ICCC pitching staff came up big to shut down the Black Hawks.
 Carter Giesen, who started on Friday, got the tip of the cap to start.
-Giessen went three three innings, allowing four hits and one run.
-Carson Schroeder pitched one inning.
-Isaiah Brennan, who threw on Thursday earned the win in two innings of work to improve to (8-2).
-Maddox Sullivan earned his second save of the season.

 “This was just an entire team effort,” Stein said.
-“In this second game our staff was on short rest.
+“In this second game, our staff was on short rest.
 Carter and Brennan were on short notice and did what we needed.
 Maddox Sullivan finished it out.

 “These guys were incredible.”